- Terms & Conditions

 6.2.
 Any dates quoted for delivery of the Goods are approximate only and the Seller shall not be liable for any delay in delivery of the Goods howsoever caused.
 Time for delivery shall not be of the essence unless previously agreed by the Seller in writing.

-6.2.1 White Light’s normal hours of delivery are 9am -5pm Monday to Friday.
+6.2.1 The Seller’s normal hours of delivery are 9am -5pm Monday to Friday.
 Outside these hours additional charges may apply.

-6.3.2 White Light reserve the right to recharge additional costs of delivery and collection including, but not restricted to, parking fines, waiting time and toll charges.
+6.3.2 The Seller reserves the right to recharge additional costs of delivery and collection including, but not restricted to, parking fines, waiting time and toll charges.

 6.3.
 If the Buyer fails to take delivery of the Goods or fails to give the Seller adequate delivery instructions at the time stated for delivery otherwise than any reason of any cause beyond the Buyer’s reasonable control or by reason of the Seller’s fault then, without prejudice to any other right or remedy available to the Seller, the Seller may: